 Pearson Product Moment Correlation was used to determine the reliability coefficient of the instruments.
-Using the test-retest method, the instruments were administered twice to thirty (1110) personnel that were not part of the study within two weeks' interval between each administration.
-The average reliability coefficient of a mill was obtained proving the instruments highly reliable for the study.
+Using the test-retest method, the instruments were administered twice to thirty (30) personnel that were not part of the study within two weeks' interval between each administration.
+The average reliability coefficient 0f 0.93 was obtained proving the instruments highly reliable for the study.